Isuzu Dmax Camping Fitout: Equipping for Off-Grid Adventure

 second-battery-fit in isuzu

-The second battery fitted, and MSA drawers temporarily strapped down before installation ©Lifejourney4two
+The second battery fitted, and MSA drawers were temporarily strapped down before installation ©Lifejourney4two

 Ute Tub Drawer System